 NOTE: Chameleon will prepend "http://" onto the Tour's "Define where this Tour should begin" URL if no protocol setting is included.
-If your web app requires "https", make sure to included it, or make sure your app redirects http urls to https.
+If your web app requires "https", make sure to include it, or make sure your app redirects http URLs to https.

 If the first step of your tour is matched to a dynamic URL (e.g. using a wildcard or regex) then you must first specify the exact URL to load with this tour link.
 Once this URL is loaded then the tour can begin.

 If you want to use this tour link for many users, each with their unique URL then you must use variables/merge tags here or for the first step of the tour.
 Read about this here.

 NOTE: If using variables within the URL to be loaded, then Chameleon needs to be able to read the relevant user data, which cannot happen when cookies are disabled.
 Some browsers (e.g. Safari) disable cookies by default (the setting for "Website Tracking: Prevent cross-site tracking" is checked) so in these instances, the Tour link will not be able to load the appropriate URL and start the Tour.

 Another way to deliver "Pull" help is through our Launchers product.

 This provides an off-the-shelf customizable widget to display a menu of Tours that users can self-start as per their convenience.
 See the help articles on Launchers here.

 ⏱ Note: This product is rolling out slowly into General Availability.
 There will be a public and marketing launch soon.